ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Marco: Isn't it ok as we are doing with the COSE Key in Section 4.2?
 Then it works quite fine in ace-oscoap-joining when considering the particular joining of OSCORE groups.
 -->

+Note that proof-of-possession to bind the access token to the Client is performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.

 ## Key Distribution Request {#ssec-key-distribution-request}

 The Client sends a Key Distribution request to the KDC.